Aphosis/manabase/README.md

 `producer` and `reference` each take `exclusive` and `minimum_count` arguments.

 `exclusive`, which is true by default, prevents cards matching colors other than yours.
-For example, if you asked for white and blue, a white and red land would be excluded, because it contains red.
+For example, if you asked for white and blue, a white and red producer would be excluded, because it contains red.

-`minimum_count` sets the number of colors a land should match, among your colors, before being accepted.
-By default this is 2, which means lands have to produce or reference at least two of your colors to be accepted.
+`minimum_count` sets the number of colors a card should match, among your colors, before being accepted.
+By default this is 2, which means cards have to produce or reference at least two of your colors to be accepted.

 This filters can help you define a better behavior, for example for fetch lands